April 2, 2026

 Frequently Asked Questions

-What is the difference between a deal-by-deal structure and a blind pool in real estate?
-A deal-by-deal structure means investors review and approve each specific asset before committing capital.
-A blind pool means investors commit capital to a fund upfront and trust the GP to select future assets according to the fund's stated strategy.
-Deal-by-deal gives investors more control and visibility.
-Blind pools give the GP more speed and flexibility, but require a higher level of trust from the LP.
+In a deal-by-deal structure, investors review and approve each specific asset before committing capital, providing total visibility.
+In a blind pool, investors commit capital to a fund upfront, granting the developer discretion to select assets according to a stated strategy.
+While blind pools offer speed and flexibility, they require a significantly higher level of trust from the partner.

 Share this post